You will find below all the info you need to know about the tour. I divided it into expanding sections to make it easier to read 🙂

 Additional points to note: As you are probably coming a long way, you may want to consider visiting other countries nearby such as Thailand, Bali etc. You may also want to also consider volunteering at one of our projects either in India or other countries in the area: That can be a wonderful experience.
 I can recommend a few projects if you are interested.
 Normally to volunteer you need to commit for at least a month but it depends on the project.

 I have added a section for this on the registration form.
-The cost would be 500-1000 dollars for flights, hotels, food etc. Where possible we would stay at budged hotels or our own Ananda Marga centres.
+The cost would be 500-1000 dollars for flights, hotels, food etc. Where possible we would stay at budged hotels or our own Ananda Marga centers.

 Cost & Discounts for the full tour (in USD):